Chengbin124/cs225_final_open_flight/README.md

 Because we already have an established database, there is no need for the user to input their own data for airports or routes.

-### Output Locations
+### Output Locations and How to Use
 The program runs on the terminal, so most user interaction and output will be done in the terminal.
+After making and running `./main`, the user will be prompted to enter their desired source airport and destination airport.
+The program will then output the shortest and most optimal airline route between the two airports.
+There will also be a graphical output to show what the route might look like.

+### Test Suites
+`test.cpp` is the only file that houses our test cases.
+To use it, the user has to `make test` and then run `./test`.
+The tests check on a majority of our functions, including:
+  - Reading files
+  - Contructing the weighted graph for airports
+  - The functionality of our Breadth-First Search algorithm
+  - Testing if the weights on our graph are as expected